A Working Musician’s Manifesto for the Age of AI

 The profession of “musician” has survived every technological shift in the last hundred years.

-Your job is not to fight the future.
+Your job is not to fight with the future.

 Your job is to shape it.